MicrosoftDocs/windows-itpro-docs/windows/configuration/start-layout-troubleshoot.md

 ### Symptoms: Start Menu and Apps cannot start after upgrade to Windows 10 version 1809 when Symantec Endpoint Protection is installed

-**Description** Start Menu, Search and Apps do not start after you upgrade a Windows 7-based computer that has Symantec Endpoint Protection installed to Windows 10 version 1809.
+**Description**: Start menu, Search, and Apps do not start after you upgrade a computer running Windows 7 that has Symantec Endpoint Protection installed to Windows 10 version 1809.

-**Cause** This occurs because of a failure to load sysfer.dll.
+**Cause**: This problem occurs because of a failure to load sysfer.dll.
 During upgrade, the setup process does not set the privilege group "All Application Packages" on sysfer.dll and other Symantec modules.

 **Resolution** This issue was fixed by the Windows Cumulative Update that were released on December 5, 2018—KB4469342 (OS Build 17763.168).